rcarmo/sushy/README.md

 ## Principle of Operation

-* All your Textile or Markdown content and lives in a filesystem tree, with a folder per page
+* All your Textile or Markdown content lives in a filesystem tree, with a folder per page
 * Sushy grabs and renders those on demand with fine-tuned HTTP headers (assuming you do the sane thing and put Varnish or CloudFlare in front for caching)
 * It also (optionally) maintains a SQLite database with a full-text index of all your content (because I need this for private wikis).